-You can also count on me to work with the people you choose to run this country to achieve that goal.
+You can count on me to work with the people you choose to run this country to achieve that goal.
 And you can count on me to take action if they are failing to live up to Europe's standards or your expectations.

 I am a practical man.
 And politics, as I see it, is a practical business.
+It is about improving the lives of citizens.
 It is about identifying problems and solving them.
 And that is what the reform process is ultimately about.
 About creating a better life for you, and for your children.

 That is why I have tried to get out of Sarajevo as often as possible to meet, and listen to, the people of this country.
 Over the past year, I have traveled all over BiH, and have talked to thousands of people from all communities.
-I have stayed with women in Srebrenica, refugees in Banja Luka, returnees in Bugojno
+I have stayed with women returnees in Srebrenica, refugees in Banja Luka, returnees in Bugojno.
+And tonight, my wife and I will be staying with a farming family in Republika Srpska.